OCA/stock-logistics-workflow/stock_picking_batch_validate_confirm/README.rst

 This module extends the functionality of stock picking batch.
 When you validate stock batch, if there are pending origin moves, a wizard is shown with pending origin moves.
+You must have *Validate Incomplete Batches* permission to Validate Incomplete Batches

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.